The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Roll back the change.

-Return to last month’s opportunity list, select #2 option.
+Return to last month’s opportunity list and select the #2 option.

 Baseline: 4.2% conversion